Acumen International stands with Ukraine and the country's people. Join us

 9. Working with different languages, time zones, customs, and cultures.

-No matter which countries you expand to or what type of operation you open, there are some significant issues you will always have to deal with.
+No matter which countries you expand to or what type of operation you open, you will always have to deal with some significant issues.

 Global expansion decisions come with a lot of moving parts.
 The decision to expand internationally can significantly impact your business, so it’s essential to make sure you handle it correctly.